 Andrew Jacobson is an associate in the Litigation Group.
-Andrew represents individuals and institutional clients in connection with complex governmental investigations, regulatory probes, and related civil matters.
-Andrew also regularly advises clients on matters relating to OFAC sanctions.
+Andrew represents individual and institutional clients in connection with complex governmental investigations, regulatory probes, and related civil matters.
+In addition, as a member of the Firm’s Sanctions Practice Group, Andrew regularly advises institutional clients on matters relating to economic sanctions administered by the U.S. Treasury Department’s Office of Foreign Assets Control (OFAC), U.S. export controls, and anti-boycott laws.
+Andrew also advises on regulatory issues relating to cryptocurrency and blockchain technology, cybersecurity, and data privacy.

 Prior to joining Seward & Kissel, Andrew served as an enforcement attorney in the Financial Frauds & Consumer Protection Division at the New York State Department of Financial Services.
 In that capacity, he managed and led complex investigations into the banking and insurance industries, including investigations into widespread manipulation in the foreign exchange market, high-frequency trading abuses, international sanctions violations, anti-money laundering violations, predatory lending practices, and illegal insurance practices.